Animals in Danger

 - penned on a balcony.

-If you are unsure of the acuteness, you may contact the SEY’s animal welfare counsellor.
+If you are unsure of the acuteness, you may contact any of the SEY’s animal welfare counsellors.

-If you know or suspect that an animal is in need of help but not within the next couple of hours or the same day, you should contact the acting veterinary or SEY’s animal welfare counsellor.
+If you know or suspect that an animal is in need of help but not within the next couple of hours or the same day, you should contact the acting veterinary or your municipality or SEY’s animal welfare counsellor.

 Quick but not necessarily acute help is needed if you suspect that: